mindlab-snu/mindlab-snu.github.io/index.md

 ### Recent News
 <hr>
+- 22.7, One paper got accepted to [ECCV 2022](https://eccv2022.ecva.net/)!
+Congrats Jaeseok and Taebaek!
+- 22.6, Jaeseok won the "Stars of Tomorrow Award of Excellence" for his internship at MSRA.
+Congrats!
+- 22.6, 9 lab members attended CVPR 2022!
 - 22.4, One paper got accepted to [CVPR 2022 Workshop on Continual Learning](https://sites.google.com/view/clvision2022).
 Congrats Sungmin!
 - 22.3, [One paper](https://arxiv.org/abs/2111.14581) got accepted to [CVPR 2022](https://cvpr2022.thecvf.com/).
 Congratulations Sangwon!
 - 22.1, Dohoon, Seokhyun, and Taebaek will joint the lab as MS/PhD students from March!
 Juhyun, Youngin, Heewoong, Donguk joined the lab as BS interns!
 Welcome!